 Blue Pond Dye is the most used and popular color in pond dyes.
 Why?
 There’s a couple few reasons why the blue is more popular.
-Yes there are other colors of pond dye like Black Dyemond and Twilight Blue but the Natures Blue is the most forgiving.
+Yes there are other colors of pond dye like Black , Black & Blue mix but the Blue is the most forgiving.

 I know it seems I’m obsessed with Pond Dye but wait, maybe so maybe not but what I do want to do is get it all explained since there are some lingering questions since the last Pond Dyes post.

 Natures Blue Pond Dye will color the water in almost any case of water quality while Black Dyemond and Twilight blue may not have the same results in producing there intended color.
 (Left image is, Two different pond water samples.
 The right bottle is turbid and settled out.
 The left bottle from a clear pond.)

 Here’s what happens, the blue dye when poured into a turbid body of water, whether it be from suspended clay particles or excessive algae will still color the water.
 If in fact your having an algae bloom, the pond may look a little fake blue until the algae has had time to suffocate from the blocked sunlight.

 If the pond water is turbid from suspended clay particles then the water color may have a different shade of blue until the clay settles out or the clay can be flocked out.
 (Right Image, Right bottle shaken, showing the clay particles suspended in the water.
 Both bottles are from ponds treated with Black .)